shaik1002/biggitlabbomb/doc/integration/jira/connect-app.md

 Lifecycle event requests from Jira are [verified](https://developer.atlassian.com/cloud/jira/platform/security-for-connect-apps/#validating-installation-lifecycle-requests).

 For self-managed instances that use the GitLab for Jira Cloud app from the Atlassian Marketplace, GitLab.com handles lifecycle events and forwards them to the self-managed instance.
 For more information, see [GitLab.com handling of app lifecycle events](../../administration/settings/jira_cloud_app.md#gitlabcom-handling-of-app-lifecycle-events).

-### Data stored by Jira

-[Data sent to Jira](#data-sent-from-gitlab-to-jira) is stored by Jira and displayed in the [Jira development panel](development_panel.md).

-When the GitLab for Jira Cloud app is uninstalled, Jira permanently deletes this data.
-This process happens asynchronously and might take up to several hours.

 ### Privacy and security details in the Atlassian Marketplace